A New Book of Poems

 I was then taken to the studio and introduced to Thuy Mallalieu, the audio producer.
 Thuy is blind himself and with his acute sense of hearing, can tell when something needs to be altered or if any extraneous noises creep in such as a door somewhere slamming, a rustle of a page turning.
 You and I may not notice it but a blind person would.
 Thuy was also able to pause the reading, correct or delete any errors on his computer and then the reader could resume.
 The effect was seamless.

 Maggie Mash is the wonderful lady who read out the book.
 Maggie has had 20 years experience in this line of work and she really enjoys it.
 Her acting skills are superb and she achieves a variety of voices .
-The book is long and has a lot of characters of varied nationalities but she managed to make them all sound quite distinctive.
-Thuy immediately recognised a character as she began to read the dialogue.
 It was actually very moving for me to hear the story being read like this.
 The spoken word does something magical for a story.

 Maggie spent many years in Cyprus and understands the Greek character well so she was perfect as a reader for this story.
 She told me that she had learnt a great deal about Greek history at this period (WW1) and about the little known Salonika Campaign.
 And Thuy seemed to be enjoying it also!
 So that made me feel very rewarded.